htrajan/ht-drawsteel/Classes/Elementalist/1st-Level Features/1st-Level Specialization Feature/Melt/Melt (2 ESSENCE).md

 | **Keywords:** Fire, Magic, Melee | **Type:** Action             |
 | **Distance:** Reach 1            | **Target:** 1 mundane object |

-**Effect**: You heat the target and cause it to combust and [[Melt|melt]].
+**Effect**: You heat the target and cause it to combust and melt.
 If the object is larger than 1 square, then only the square of the object that you touch is destroyed.

-**Spend No [[Essence]]**: You can use this ability without spending [[Essence|essence]].
+**Spend No Essence**: You can use this ability without spending essence.
 If you do, you must spend 1 uninterrupted minute using the ability while touching the target before its effect occurs.